Everything You Need to Know About Employee Write-Up Forms

-An employee write-up is a formal written document sent from a hiring organisation to an employee who has violated the organisation’s policy or procedure.
-The formal written documentation is oftentimes a result of the employee’s behaviour or performance that doesn’t align with the organisation's value, standards, or regulations.
+An employee write-up is a formal written document sent from a hiring organization to an employee who has violated the organization’s policy or procedure.
+The formal written documentation is oftentimes a result of the employee’s behavior or performance that doesn’t align with the organization's value, standards, or regulations.

 Common reasons for employee write-ups include:

 - Failure to show up to work or frequent tardiness

 - Inefficient job performance